 Welcome to Supplements Guide 101: your introduction and guide to nutritional supplements.
 Ever wondered what to take and why, or wanted to know what the research says about safety and efficacy?

-With the help of my friends at Bad Athletics, you’ve come to a one-stop shop for basic supplement information.
+Here's your one-stop shop for basic supplement information.
 Let’s go!

 What are supplements?